pauldotknopf/ip-pool/README.md

 # IpPool

-A tool to manage/reserve IP (CIDR notated) from an address space (pool).
+A tool to manage/reserve IPs (CIDR notated) from an address space (pool).

 # Installation